Top 7 Threat Intelligence Platforms & Software in 2025

 • Threat scoring: Using playbooks, XSOAR manages threat indicator lifecycles, including scoring the indicators.

 Palo Alto is a great choice for existing Cortex customers and other enterprises that want a strong security solution.
 However, its information on third-party integrations is limited, and it’s unclear how many Palo Alto actually offers.
-I recommend looking at ThreatConnect if you want a lot of third-party integration options.
+I recommend looking at ThreatConnect if you want more third-party integration options.

 SolarWinds icon.